(A) EOD shall require the following criteria of two or more companies seeking certification as an EDGE joint venture business enterprise:

-(B) The business partners seeking certification as an EDGE joint venture business enterprise shall submit an application to equal opportunity division of the department of administrative services on a form and in the manner prescribed by the division.
+(B) The business partners seeking certification as an EDGE joint venture business enterprise shall submit a joint venture application to EOD services on a form and in the manner prescribed by EOD.
 All of the partners must sign the application and provide the following information:

 (1) The name of the individual who has the power of attorney to act for and bind all of the joint venture partners.

 (2) The mailing address and street address of the joint venture.

 (3) The new internal revenue service issued tax identification number of the joint venture.

 (4) Proof of bond or insurance, if required that binds the joint venture and jointly and severally binds all members of the joint venture.

 (5) The joint venture agreement shall contain all of the following: